ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

+#### HOTFIX 0.13.b025.2
+ - Bug No. 158 Preserve Button Callbacks?=true was ignored and callbacks were deleted and recreated

 #### HOTFIX 0.13.b025.1
- - Bug No. 156 Generation for SetPageCur includes $<TBNT-101>
+ - Bug No. 156 Generation for SetPageCur includes `$<TBNT-101>`

 #### Changes for 0.13.b025